 Breast milk is made mostly of water so you need to be drinking enough for you and for your baby.
 Add running into the mix and staying hydrated becomes even more important.
 General advice is to drink little and often.
 Aim to drink a glass of water every time you breastfeed, and make sure you replenish lost fluid from running by drinking another glass or two of water straight after.
 Listen to your body.
 If you feel headachy or dry in the mouth then drink more.
 Also, check the colour of your urine when you go to the toilet.
 It should be a pale straw colour; dark urine indicates you need to drinking more water.

 There are definitely some practicalities to bear in mind when returning to running whilst breastfeeding.
 Comfort is key.
 Get a supportive running bra designed for high impact sports.
 You may need to shop around and try on a few to find one that is comfy for you.
 There are some specialised running bras available, see the link below.

 Most new mums also say that breastfeeding right before heading out for a run is so much more comfortable than running ‘full’.
 That way around also gives you peace of mind that your baby is fed and comfortable before you disappear off for a while.
 Less stress all round that way.

 It is perfectly possible to breastfeed and get back to running.

 Do you have questions or any specific concerns you want to talk through?
 Click on this link and let's talk.

 Please note that I am a BANT registered Nutritional Therapist, the advice given in this post is not medical advice.
 Always listen to your own body and speak with your GP if you have any medical concerns.

 Join my Eat Well, Run Strong Facebook group

-Helen Morton, runner and food lover, sharing latest nutrition research and recipes.
+Helen Morton, registered Nutritional Therapist and sports nutritionist, runner and food lover, sharing latest nutrition research and recipes.